jmhb0/o2vae/README.md

 # O2VAE - orientation invariant morphologic profiling for cells and organelles

-This repo contains source code and demos for our paper ["Learning orientation-invariant representations enables accurate and robust morphologic profiling of cells and organelles"](https://biorxiv.org/).
+This repo contains source code and demos for our paper ["Orientation-invariant autoencoders learn robust representations for shape profiling of cells and organelles"](https://www.nature.com/articles/s41467-024-45362-4).

 ## Contents
 - [Background and Method](#method)